Who attends NCTA?

 For those students who desire it, there is the opportunity to be involved in the FFA/4-H program.
 They show their animals – steers, heifers, pigs, goats, and sheep – in all of the major livestock shows throughout Texas, including

 Fort Worth, San Antonio, Houston, and the State Fair in Dallas.
-Also, roaming the campus, in fenced areas, are llamas, alpacas, buffalo, and camels.
-Some twelve horse stalls round out the riding stable, and there is a greenhouse, garden area, and orchard.
+Also, roaming the campus, in fenced areas, are llamas, alpacas, and buffalo.
+Also included in the curriculum is a full equestrian program with an indoor riding arena.
+The farm location also allows for a greenhouse, garden area, and orchard.
 The rural, out-of-doors environment is wonderful for students, many of whom are from the inner city.
 Here, they have 500 pastoral acres in which to stretch their legs.

 Does NCTA offer an Athletic Program?